 Both indoor premises and restricted outdoor areas of National Museum of Finland sites may be used as meeting, party and event venues.
 The event organiser must ensure the safety of their guests by making sure that safe distance and good hand hygiene are maintained.
 We have placed hand sanitiser in our meeting rooms and party venues as well as in the immediate vicinity of the premises and all toilets.

+We recommend using a mask when visiting the National Museum of Finland museums and castles.
+The recommendation concerns persons who are older than 15 and is based on the guidelines given out by the Regional State Administrative Agencies.
 Please, bring your own face mask with you, if necessary.
 We do not distribute face masks to museum visitors.

 Our customer service personnel maintain excellent hand hygiene.
 Please, do the same!

 Welcome to the museum – when you are not ill!
 If you feel ill, please stay home until you have recovered completely.